As soon as you launch JMeter, you will see 2 elements

 - Enter configuration settings on the Right Pane

 Before running a test, you should save your Test Plan first.
 Saving your Test Plan helps you avoid unexpected error when running the test plan.
-Steps to save Test plan -
+Steps to saving Test plan -

 - File -> Save Test Plan as-> a Dialog box display